Xavierklop/FriendlyChat/README.md

 # FriendlyChat
-A chat app use firebase
+A chat app use firebase that allows users to chat with friends in real-time and send texts and photo messages.
+Users can login with regilar email or with Google account.
 ## Prerequisites
 Xcode 10.2+

 Swift 5+

 iOS 11.0+

+Firebase
 ## Installing
 `git clone xxxx`
 ## Overview